bipul724/price-tracker/docs/research.md

 This document separates three categories:

-1. **Assignment facts** — directly required by the supplied PDF.
+1. **Assignment facts:** directly required by the supplied PDF.
+2. **Target-store facts:** verified by inspecting https://demo.inelabteamdev.com on 2026-09-25.
-2. **External technical guidance** — official documentation or researched implementation guidance.
+3. **External technical guidance:** official documentation.

-3. **Project decisions** — choices made for this implementation and therefore subject to change after target-site inspection.
+Project decisions based on these live in `decision.md`.

 ## 2. Assignment Facts